PlanDigitalOSS/x_styles/README.md

 ## 📄 Lizenz

-Dieses Projekt ist unter der **GNU General Public License v2.0** lizenziert.
+Dieses Projekt ist unter der **GNU General Public License v3.0** lizenziert.

 ```
 Copyright (C) 2024 Cornelio Hopmann Lopez

-This program is free software; you can redistribute it and/or modify
+This program is free software: you can redistribute it and/or modify
 it under the terms of the GNU General Public License as published by
-the Free Software Foundation; either version 2 of the License, or
+the Free Software Foundation, either version 3 of the License, or
 (at your option) any later version.

 This program is distributed in the hope that it will be useful,
 but WITHOUT ANY WARRANTY; without even the implied warranty of
 MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the
 GNU General Public License for more details.

+You should have received a copy of the GNU General Public License
+along with this program.
+If not, see <https://www.gnu.org/licenses/>.
 ```

 Siehe [LICENSE](LICENSE) Datei für vollständige Details.